WohlSoft/AudioCodecs/README.md

 ```

 ## macOS
-The build for macOS is very similar to Linux way, you just can follow Linux way to build libraries
+The build for macOS is very similar to Linux way, you just can follow Linux way to build libraries.

+If you want to use the system-wide SDL2 instead of local, you should install it via Homebrew or by any other way.

 ## Windows
 You will need:
 * CMake >= 3.2
-* MinGW >= 4.8, MinGW-w64 >= 5, or MSVC >=2015 (on your taste)
+* MinGW >= 4.8, MinGW-w64 >= 5, or MSVC >=2015 (on your taste).
+* The local or downloaded SDL2 will require the MinGW-w64 or MSVC instead of vanilla MinGW as current version is incompatible to the vanilla MinGW.

 **Build with MinGW**
 ```winbatch